bearsunday/bearsunday.github.io/manuals/1.0/en/validation.md

 ### @JsonSchema annotation

 It annotates `@JsonSchema` in the method of the resource class.
-For the `shcema` property, specify the JSON schema file name.
+For the `schema` property, specify the JSON schema file name.

-### shcema
+### schema

 src/Resource/App/User.php